eclipse-archived/codewind-docs/docs/_documentations/installoncloud.md

 1. Create the `eclipse-codewind` cluster role: `kubectl apply -f https://raw.githubusercontent.com/eclipse/codewind-che-plugin/master/setup/install_che/codewind-clusterrole.yaml`

 2. Ensure the following fields in your `CheCluster` `.yaml` file are set:
-- The spec.server.cheWorkspaceClusterRole field is set to eclipse-codewind, which was created when you previously applied the Codewind ClusterRole.
+- The `spec.server.cheWorkspaceClusterRole` field is set to `eclipse-codewind`, which was created when you previously applied the Codewind ClusterRole.
 - The `spec.storage.preCreateSubPaths` field is set to `true`.

 ## Setting up OKD and OpenShift